Board of Directors & Advisors

 Prior to joining Cozen O’Connor, Mr. Kassaii clerked in the 18th Judicial District Court of Colorado.
 He earned his J.D., with honors, from Brooklyn Law School.
 While at Brooklyn Law School, Mr. Kassaii was a staff editor on Brooklyn Law School’s Journal of Law and Policy.
 In addition, he worked as a legal research assistant in the area of employment law, obtained a certificate in intellectual property law, and was awarded the Donald D. Greenstein Prize for Excellence in Employee Pension and Labor Law.
 Mr. Kassaii earned his bachelor’s degree in political science and communication from the University of Colorado at Boulder where he played on the men’s lacrosse team.

-President of Washington, D.C.
+Director and President of Washington, D.C.
 Chapter

 Mika is the Director of Government Relations for Tyson Foods, Inc. in Washington, D.C.
 Mika has been with Tyson foods for over eight years working on issues pertaining to the House and Senate Agriculture and Appropriations Committees, along with House specific issues and letters, agriculture, transportation, environment, energy, and ethanol issues.